deuch/RAG/README.md

 1. You need to approve the Shared Private Access Link on the storage account for AI Search service
 2. You need to add the **Storage Blob Data Reader** Role to the System Managed Identity of your Document Intelligence service on the Storage Account
+3. Please add an Identity Provider for the 2 webapps (webapp and adminwebapp)